quicknir/reveal_wise_enum/example.md

+#### Or

+### Things I never wanted to know about globals and linkers but was forced to find out against my will during a week long tearful debugging session

 ### Globals
  - I've never looked at a codebase and thought: gee, this has fewer globals than it should
- - This talk is not an endorsement of using lots of globals
+ - This ~~rant~~ talk is not an endorsement of using lots of globals
- - Try to overcome your global addiction
  - Still have uses:
    - Logging
    - Intrusive performance profiling